 NOTE: The features described in this article are only available to Enterprise customers who have purchased the Scale add-on.

-Each Amplitude charts will show the sampling rate applied to it.
+Each Amplitude chart will show the sampling rate applied to it.
 This allows for transparent communication of effective sampling rates.

 NOTE: Sampling does not apply to PROPCOUNT results.